The Freshman Transition Program is a partnership between Towson University and the Community College of Baltimore County.

 Students who do not successfully complete the FTP requirements or who discontinue the program must make alternate arrangements or re-apply to TU using regular criteria for transfer admission.

 Students in this program are CCBC students who also receive a TU identification card (OneCard) and access to all TU campus services.
 However, FTP students are not able to participate in some organizations, including Army ROTC, Greek life, and intercollegiate athletics.
 Students are also not allowed to practice or compete with club sports or TU competitive teams.
+Federal work-study is not available until after a student transitions to TU.

 Both TU and CCBC comply with the Family Educational Rights and Privacy Act of 1974 (FERPA/Buckley Amendment), as amended.
 Student information is shared between TU and CCBC when it pertains to participation in the Freshman Transition Program.